0-Kaustubh-0/0-kaustubh-0.github.io/README.md

 # Overview

-This is my respository whic is currently hosting my [portfolio website][1] using Github pages.
+This respository is currently hosting my [portfolio website][1] using Github pages.

-Currently the website only lists my project portfolio in the form of articles that link back to other repositories with OSS code made available under the CC license.
+At the moment, this website only lists my additonal projects as a portfolio in the form of articles, most of which link back to other repositories with OSS code made available under the CC license under this github account.

-I have utilized the following tools to creat this website:
+I have utilized the following tools to create this website:

-* [Building] Jekyll
+* [Building] Jekyll - Ruby based tool
 * [Building, Deploying] Chirpy theme
 * [Hosting] Github Pages

 If you wish to start a github website using Jekyll, follow the instructions in the [Jekyll Docs](https://jekyllrb.com/docs/installation/) to complete the installation of the basic environment.
 [Git](https://git-scm.com/) also needs to be installed.

 ## Documentation